opalj/JCG/README.md

 a test case's expectations.

 - **jcg_annotation_matcher** provides a matcher that matches a given call graph against the expected annotations of a particular test case.

+- **jcg_data_format** holds the data structure which are used to represent the call graphs internally.
+And data classes for project specifications.

+- **jcg_evaluation** provides a several call-graph evaluation and exploration tools.

-- **jcg_test_adapter_commons** provides an interface that must be implemented when a custom adapter is implemented.
+- **jcg_testadapter_commons** provides an interface that must be implemented when a custom adapter is implemented.
 Adapters that implement this interface are fully compatible with all JCG features and, hence, can be used everywhere.
+The adapters allow to generate call graph's for an arbitrary project and can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).

+### Java Test Adapters

-- **jcg_soot_adapter** accommodates an adapter that allows to test Soot's call-graph algorithms against the test suite.
+- **jcg_soot_testadapter** accommodates an adapter that allows to test Soot's call-graph algorithms against the test suite.
 Currently, the adapter supports Soot's CHA, RTA, VTA, and SPARK algorithms.

-Besides testing Soot's algorithms, the adapter also allows to generate call graph's for an arbitrary project.
-The adapter can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).
+- **jcg_sootup_testadapter** accommodates an adapter that allows to test SootUp's call-graph algorithms against the test suite.
+Currently, the adapter supports Soot's CHA, RTA, 0-CFA (via qilin), and 1-CFA (via qilin) algorithms.

-- **jcg_wala_adapter** accommodates an adapter that allows to test WALA's call-graph algorithms against the test suite.
+- **jcg_wala_testadapter** accommodates an adapter that allows to test WALA's call-graph algorithms against the test suite.
 Currently, the adapter supports WALA's RTA, 0-CFA, N-CFA, and 0-1-CFA algorithms.
-Besides testing WALA's algorithms, the adapter also allows to generate call graph's for an arbitrary project.
-The adapter can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).

-- **jcg_opal_adapter** accommodates an adapter that allows to test OPAL's call-graph algorithm against the test suite.
+- **jcg_opal_testadapter** accommodates an adapter that allows to test OPAL's call-graph algorithm against the test suite.
 Currently, the adapter supports OPAL's RTA.
-Besides testing OPAL's algorithms, the adapter also allows to generate call graph's for an arbitrary project.
-The adapter can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).

-- **jcg_doop_adapter** accommodates an adapter that allows to test Doop's context-insensitive call graph against the test suite.
-Besides testing DOOP, the adapter also allows to generate call graph's for an arbitrary project.
-The adapter can also serialize the generated call graph in a unified format (see Section Call-graph Serialization).
+- **jcg_doop_testadapter** accommodates an adapter that allows to test Doop's context-insensitive call graph against the test suite.

-- **jcg_data_format** holds the data structure which are used to represent the call graphs internally.
-And data classes for project specifications.

-- **jcg_evaluation** provides a several call-graph evaluation an understanding tools.
-The usage
+- **jcg_seneca_testadapter** accommodates an adapter that allows to test SootUp's call-graph algorithms against the test suite.
+Currently, the adapter supports Soot's CHA, RTA, 0-CFA (via qilin), and 1-CFA (via qilin) algorithms.

+- **jcg_dynamic_testadapter** accommodates an adapter that allows to generate dynamic call graphs using a JVM agent to dynamicall record calls.

+### JavaScript Test Adapters

+- **jcg_jelly_testadapter** accommodates an adapter that allows to test Jelly's call graph algorithm against the test suite.

+- **jcg_js_callgraph** accommodates an adapter that allows to test js-callgraph's call-graph algorithms against the test suite.
+Currently, the adapter supports js-callgraph's basic pessimistic (NONE), refined pessimistic (ONESHOT) and optimistic (DEMAND) algorithms.

+- **jcg_tajs_testadapter** accommodates an adapter that allows to test TAJS's call-graph algorithm against the test suite.

+- **jcg_code2flow_js_testadapter** accommodates an adapter that allows to test code2flow's JavaScript call graph algorithm against the test suite.

+### Python Test Adapters

+- **jcg_jarvis_testadapter** accommodates an adapter that allows to test Jarvis' call graph algorithm against the test suite.

+- **jcg_pyan_testadapter** accommodates an adapter that allows to test Pyan's call-graph algorithm against the test suite.

+- **jcg_pycg_testadapter** accommodates an adapter that allows to test PyCG's call-graph algorithm against the test suite.

+- **jcg_code2flow_py_testadapter** accommodates an adapter that allows to test code2flow's Python call graph algorithm against the test suite.

 ## Annotating Test Expectations